gil0mendes/Initium/README.md

 		2.1 Configure the Kernel
 		2.2 Build Initium
 			2.2.1 Options
+      2.2.2 Test

 ## 1 Introduction

 Initium is a bootloader for the x86 and ARM processors.
-This bootloader supports the BIOS legacy PC boot system and the Extended Firmeware Interface(EFI).
-This bootloader was originaly created for the  [Infinity OS](https://github.com/gil0mendes/Infinity-OS) project.
+This bootloader supports the BIOS legacy PC boot system and the Unified Extended Firmware Interface (UEFI).
+This bootloader was originally created for the [Infinity OS](https://github.com/gil0mendes/Infinity-OS) project.

 Click in the next link to see the [Initium Boot Protocol](https://github.com/gil0mendes/Initium/blob/master/documentation/initium-protocol.md).

 Thanks for using Initium!